-Linda Edmonds graduated with a bachelor’s degree in health sciences, a milestone for her journey to earn her master’s degree in occupational therapy in 2012.
+Linda Edmonds graduated with a bachelor’s degree in health sciences, a milestone for her journey to earn her master’s degree in occupational therapy.

 As a wife, mother and full-time COTA (certified occupational therapy assistant), Edmonds is pleased to have completed her goal of becoming an occupational therapist.
 “This milestone is greatly welcomed,” she said.
 “It is not an easy task to juggle working full time, going to school full time and being a full-time wife and mother.”